 - There is nothing like starting over on a fresh, clean surface to let your hairs natural beauty shine through.

-- REVIEW: I have not personally used this product, though I intend to, the same spa owner I referred to above told me that this product is crucial to keeping the lightweight bouncey curls you get from your first couple months using Devacurl.
+- REVIEW: I have not personally used this product, though I intend to, the same spa owner I referred to above told me that this product is crucial to keeping the lightweight bouncy curls you get from your first couple months using Devacurl.
 It is a mi-cellular cleanser that removes all the excess gel and product without stripping any nutrients from your hair.

 If you follow the routine I’ve given, then the look of your hair should improve, even with out the Devacurl.
 There are other (more affordable) paraben and sulfate free shampoo and conditioners you could use instead of Devacurl, however, and this is coming from a tight budgeting momma, some things are worth every penny!

-Either way, I hope the tips here will help you to be more comfortable with your natural hair!
+Either way, I hope the tips here will help you to be more comfortable with your natural curls!
 Embrace those sexy curls!
 No matter what you think they look like, there is a girl out there right now that would kill for them!
 Drop a photo of your locks in the comments below!!!